Any Other Way: The Jackie Shane Story

 Any Other Way: The Jackie Shane Story is a 2024 Canadian documentary film, directed by Michael Mabbott and Lucah Rosenberg-Lee.
 The film is a portrait of Jackie Shane, the pioneering transgender singer who was a prominent figure in the Toronto music scene in the 1960s before virtually disappearing from public life after 1971.

 Production

 The film was based in large part on telephone interviews that Mabbott conducted with Shane over the year before her death in 2019.
 As her death precluded the ability to videotape any new interviews in person, and very little video footage of Shane from the 1960s survives, the producers depict her in the film through the use of animation, generated by superimposing photos of Shane over rotoscoped footage of contemporary drag performer Makayla Couture.

 Production on the film was announced in 2022.
 According to Rosenberg-Lee, the film benefitted from the contrast between Mabbott's knowledge about Shane and Rosenberg-Lee's relative lack of knowledge.

+The film includes archival footage of Shane performing Rufus Thomas's "Walking the Dog" on the Nashville rhythm and blues television program Night Train in 1965.
+The footage is the only known video recording of Shane.